adrian154/bufferpants/README.md

-# bufferio
+# bufferpants

-bufferio is an extremely simple interface for reading and writing sequential binary data in NodeJS.
+bufferpants lets you put a pair of pants onto your buffers.
+It is an extremely simple interface for reading and writing sequential binary data in NodeJS.

-bufferio does *not* implement a serialization protocol for structured data, though you could definitely use it to implement such functionality.
+bufferpants does *not* implement a serialization protocol for structured data, though you could definitely use it to implement such functionality.

 # Example